Atlas48/DungeonDrop/README.md

 goruchwyliwr
 ============

-A set of scripts for the eggdrop IRC bot desinged for role-playing chanells
+A set of scripts for the eggdrop IRC bot desinged for role-playing chanels